whyvez/sgillies.net-blog/2014/01/29/new-home-for-rasterio.rst

 https://gist.github.com/sgillies/8655640#file-python-powered-json) was legit,
 and received a very clear and friendly response from David Mertz in the affirmative.
 I've been a reader of his articles for years and it was a pleasure to correspond with him at last.
+Python isn't just a great language, it's great people.

 .. author:: default
 .. categories:: Work